Visit us on Facebook

 Fund for Education Abroad Scholarship

-Scholarships of up to $5,000.
+Scholarships of up to $10,000.
 FEA is focused on awarding scholarships to under-represented groups in education abroad, but any student may apply.
+You must study abroad for at least 4 weeks.

 SIT Study Abroad Scholarships

 In addition, study abroad program providers, such as the School for International Training and CIEE, often offer a variety of financial aid options to students participating in their programs.
-We also encourage students to visit StudyAbroadFunding.org and the U.S. Study Abroad Scholarships and Grants List to explore additional funding options.
+We also encourage students to visit StudyAbroadFunding.org to explore additional funding options.